Oldtime Music Meeting – general setup

 For some impressions on these meetings see the slide show and movie.
 Click on it to open it in the lightroom for a better vieweing experience.

-- Friday 6.
-May – 16:00 hrs: musicians only will meet in the Streichholz-Schachtel for jam session only – no audience
+- Friday3.
+May – 16:00 h: musicians only meet in the Streichholz-Schachtel for Jam Sessions – no audience – registration mandatory (number of participants is limited to 25)

-- Sunday 8.
-May – breakfast meeting and goodbye
+- Sunday 5.
+May – breakfast meeting and good bye in the Streichholz-Schachtel – no session

 - For address and map please scroll down